pycubed/software_example_beepsat/state_machine/plugs/example/README.md

 ## lib/pycubed.py

 Bare bones emulation of a sattelite, so that we can get "voltage" readings.
-In a real project this would be a much more complex emulation, or the real pycubed driver.
+In a real plugin this would be a much more complex emulation, or the real pycubed driver.

 ## Tasks/battery_task.py